-Children in our Catholic schools are normally prepared for Eucharist and celebrate the sacrament in grade 3, or at about age eight.
+Children in our Catholic schools are normally prepared for receiving the Eucharist and celebrate the sacrament in grade 3, or at about age eight.

 Children attending a Catholic school will be prepared by their teachers at school.
 Children who do not attend a Catholic school are prepared at St Joseph Church in the Parish-Based Program.
 Parents are required to attend the 6 sessions with their child.
-We advocate that parents are the first teachers of the faith.

 Presentation of students preparing for Eucharist:

 Families are invited to come at any of the Masses of this weekend.
 The children will be called forward with a parent, Godparent or Guardian to the front of the church to be presented to the parish community.
-The parish community will welcome, nurture the faith life and support with pray these children and families as they continue their preparation to receiving the sacrament of Eucharist.
+The parish community will welcome and pray for these children and families as they continue their preparation to receiving the sacrament of the Eucharist.

-Eucharist is a repeatable Sacrament that should always be celebrated with excitement.
+The Eucharist is a repeatable Sacrament that should always be celebrated with excitement.
 When we come to the Eucharist our focus should be on the beauty of the sacrifice that Christ made for us.
-When we gather to receive the Body and Blood of our Lord we come, not pure and perfect but broken to be healed.
 In the Eucharist we are one with Christ and one with each other.
 With this in mind, we encourage you to dress your child in their “Sunday best”- for boys, dress pants and shirt (jacket and tie optional); for girls, semi-formal dress (please, no tiara, and no veil).
 As well, because of our practice of receiving Eucharist in the open hand, no gloves should be worn.
 Wearing a white dress or shirt is not mandatory, is a reminder of the white garment your child wore at baptism, but it can be replaced by a cross around the neck.
 It symbolizes that your child is a new creation and is clothed in Christ.

 This is a great time to light again your child’s baptismal candle at home, and look at pictures of your child’s baptism.